Inventory accounting explained: methods, costs, and tax

 What is inventory?

-Inventory refers to the goods your business has purchased with the intention of selling to customers.
-These items may be resold as-is, or combined into a new product before sale.
+Inventory is the collection of goods your business has purchased or produced with the intention of selling to customers.
+These items may be resold as they are, or combined into a new product before sale.

 What isn't inventory?

-• Business equipment and supplies: Tools, vehicles, and stationery are recorded as expenses, not inventory.
+- Business equipment and supplies: Tools, vehicles, computers, and office stationery are recorded as expenses or fixed assets, not inventory.

-• Dropshipped goods: If a third party ships products directly to your customer, you don't hold inventory.
+- Dropshipped goods: If a third party ships products directly to your customer, you never hold the stock, so it isn't your inventory.

 What is inventory accounting?

 Inventory accounting is the process of tracking, valuing, and recording the cost of goods your business holds for sale.
-It helps you understand exactly what your inventory is worth and what it costs to maintain.
+It tells you exactly what your stock is worth and what it costs to maintain at any point in time.

-Inventory appears as an asset on your balance sheet (learn more about the accounting equation), but its value can drop quickly if items become outdated, damaged, or market prices fall.
+Inventory appears as a current asset on your balance sheet (you can learn more about the accounting equation to see how assets, liabilities, and equity connect).
+However, that value can drop quickly if items become outdated, damaged, or market prices fall.
 Proper inventory accounting helps you set accurate prices, calculate taxes, secure insurance, and identify your most profitable products.

 Inventory as an asset vs. an expense

-Inventory is classified as an asset, not an expense, because it holds value your business can convert to cash through sales.
+Inventory is classified as a current asset, not an expense, because it holds value your business can convert to cash through sales.
+The accounting treatment changes depending on what happens to the stock.

-• When you sell inventory: The cost moves to your income statement as an expense (cost of goods sold)
+- When you sell inventory: The cost moves to your income statement as an expense called cost of goods sold.

-• Unsold inventory: Remains on your balance sheet until sold, written off, or adjusted
+- Unsold inventory: It remains on your balance sheet until it's sold, written off, or adjusted.

 This distinction matters for your financial statements.
 Assets show what your business owns, while expenses reduce your profit.
 Misclassifying inventory can distort both your balance sheet and your reported earnings.